-VZ may process your data if you have consented.
+VZ may process your personal data if you have given your consent.

 4. Data security

 8. Retention period

 In order for VZ to be able to comply with your request for access, you must submit your request in writing to VZ along with a copy of valid official photographic identification (e.g. passport, identity card or driving licence).